Nlorio/election-forecast/README.md

 	- Ignore this.
 Same as first part of '538_grade_to_score.ipynb'.
 Can be used to verify the correctness of it.

 - DemocratRepublican_Classification.ipynb
-	- Assigns party affiliation to the current leader of a race (formatted as a time series)G
+	- Assigns party affiliation to the current leader of a race (formatted as a time series)
 	- For Gubernatorial, Senatorial, and House races

+- Model_ROC.ipynb
+	- Polls only model using rate of change and exponentially weighted moving averages
+	- Was to predict final election spreads, not just wins and losses
+		- Model doesn't work especially well
+	- The spread feature for our final model was created in this notebook

 - Polls_Agg.ipynb
 	- Attempt to aggregate polls data with PredictIt markets